Conservation Leadership Corps

 The Edgar Veillon Conservation Leadership Corps (CLC) program is focused on the development of future conservation leaders in Louisiana.
 The program was established in 2018 in honor of the late Edgar Veillon, a dedicated conservation leader and longtime member of Louisiana Wildlife Federation (LWF).

 LWF's conservation leadership training program will teach you the skills you need to become an effective champion of conservation issues.
-You will have the opportunity to network with leaders in state, federal and private conservation organizations and learn critical communication and teamwork skills.
+You will have the opportunity to network with leaders in state, federal and private conservation organizations and practice critical communication and teamwork skills.
 Help LWF advance important conservation protection while gaining valuable skills!

 You have a voice and that voice matters.
 The CLC program can teach you how to effectively use your voice to advocate for issues that matter to you.
 If you are passionate about the outdoors and want to play an active role in the future of conservation and protection of our natural resources, this is the program for you!